tower120/rc_event_queue/Readme.md

 ### Emergency cut

 If any of the readers did not read for a long time - it can retain queue from cleanup.
 This means that queue capacity will grow.
-On long run systems, you may want to periodically check `total_capacity`, and if it grows too much - you may want to force-cut/clear it.
+On long runs with unpredictable systems, you may want to periodically check `total_capacity`, and if it grows too much - you may want to force-cut/clear it.

 ```rust